 • Modified several portions of the strategy planning architecture to enable better performance for lane selection tasks in complex construction scenarios

-United States Naval Research Laboratory• May 2021 - present
+United States Naval Research Laboratory May 2021 - May 2022

 • Discovered a breakthrough solution for bimanual manipulation in dual-armed robots with use cases in strategic operations on land, underwater, and in space